Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 Script is demonstrated | 2
 Authors can explain their code | 8
 **Final Submission:** |
-Assignment is relevant, useful, and shows ambition | 2 Assignment has clean, organized output | 1
+Assignment fulfills minimum viable product | 2 Assignment has clean, organized output | 2
-Assignment executes without error | 2
-Code is well documented | 5
+Assignment has sensible arguments, default behaviour | 3 Code is well documented | 5
-Appropriate Code Commits and Use of GitHub | 5
+Appropriate Code Commits and Use of GitHub | 3

 ### Individual